-18 A PRACTICAL GUIDE TO THE DESIGNATION OF ENERGY INFRASTRUCTURE IN MARITIME SPA-TIAL PLANNING Work Package 4.4, pg.
-12 differences between them.
+The Baltic LINes project identified the relevant steps in the process of MSP development with regard to OWF installations, shipping corridors and electric grid and cable connections (Figure).
+Comparisons between the particular processes revealed common stages as well as the differences between them.
 In the case of energy elements (OWF, grid) the political framework is the main aspect which will enable future development.
 However, other different aspects were noticed in the process of shipping corridors implementation.
-Global routeing of IMO corridors create a starting point for procedures.
+Global routeing of IMO corridors creates a starting point for procedures.
 The planning of shipping corridors also seems to be a process which is most dependent on future market, technological or environmental changes, thus a detailed analysis of the development of this sector is necessary (scenario development).